GCSE Economics: Understanding Economic Growth

 Consequences of Economic Growth

-While economic growth can lead to improved living standards, it can also have several consequences:
+While economic growth can lead to numerous benefits, it also has potential drawbacks: